naninovel/docs/docs/en/guide/localization.md

 The *localization resources root* path can be changed in the localization configuration menu via the `Loader > Path Prefix` property.
 Note that the configured path is relative to a "Resources" folder (not "Assets").
 Unity handles Resources folders in a special way; you can have multiple such folders anywhere inside the project to organize locale-specific assets.

 ::: tip
 Instead of using the `Resources` folder, you can opt for a different resource provider; for example, with [addressables](/guide/resource-providers#addressable) you can bundle locale-specific resources independently of the main game package and download them on demand.
+Naninovel will automatically register generated localization documents with the addressables when it's installed.
 :::

 ## Default Locale